-Are you a semi well-known brand, but you struggle to get customers to your website?
-Then your social media posts can focus on getting people to click your links.
+Are you a semi-well-known brand but struggling to get customers to your website?
+Then your social media posts can focus on getting people to click on your links.

 Do you have a large following already?
 Focus on increasing conversion rates or funneling social media followers to your email list.